storesafe/cordova-sqlite-storage/README.md

 - Delete an open database inside a statement or transaction callback.
 - WITH clause (not supported by some older sqlite3 versions)
 - _Handling of invalid transaction and transaction.executeSql arguments_
-- _Emojis and other 4-octet UTF-8 characters_
+- More emojis and other 4-octet UTF-8 characters

 <!-- END Further testing needed -->